-The CoRE Legacy Fund provides grants to support projects in the North East of England that will enable communities to reduce their energy consumption or help them benefit from renewable energy technologies.
+The CoRE Legacy Fund provides grants to support projects in the North of the county that will enable communities to reduce their energy consumption or help them benefit from renewable energy technologies.

-The intention is to support North East communities through a wide range of renewable energy or demand reduction projects.
-This might mean installing equipment, undertaking a feasibility study or training, conservation and reduction of waste energy, education and public engagement work to develop the ability of communities to better manage the generation or use of energy.
+The intention is to support North Northumberland communities through a wide range of renewable energy or demand reduction projects.
+This might mean installing equipment, undertaking a feasibility study or training, conservation and reduction of waste energy, education and public engagement work that develops the ability of communities to better manage the generation or use of energy.

 The CoRE Legacy fund is supported by income from the wind turbine, formerly owned by the Community Trust, on the northern outskirts of Berwick upon Tweed.

 Organisations & groups that have benefitted from the Core Legacy Fund in the past:

 Berwick Community Trust

 Bullion Community Resource Centre

 BEA Energy Conference

 Parish Church Room, Embleton

 Amble Development Trust